Buddleja davidii Cultivars and Hybrids

 syn.
 Adokeep' PVR

-Navy Blue One of the Butterfly series from the East Malling Research station in Kent, UK.
-Dwarf bush with an open habit.
+Navy Blue One of the Butterfly series from Elizabeth Keep circa 1983, raised during her retirement having worked at the East Malling Research station in Kent, UK.
+Small shrub with an open habit.

-Amplissima Purple/Mauve An old French cultivar dating to 1911.
+Amplissima Purple/Mauve An old French cultivar from Lemoine et fils (Nancy) dating back to 1911 and originally published as a botanical variety.
+Inflorescences often in groups of three or five.
 Large, deciduous and needing a moderate climate.

 Argus Velvet